300.651.81 INTRODUCTION TO THE U.S. HEALTHCARE SYSTEM

 Focuses on the organization, financing, and delivery of healthcare in the U.S. Contrasts the private and public sectors and examines the effects of market competition and government regulation.
 Examines the ways that medical providers are paid, and explores the major issues currently facing physicians, hospitals, and the pharmaceutical industry.
 Also discusses several potential small and large scale reforms to the U.S. healthcare system and evaluates their likely effects on healthcare spending, quality of care, and access to care.

-Analyze various aspects of the hospital, physician, and pharmaceutical drug sectors
+- Analyze various aspects of the hospital, physician, and pharmaceutical drug industries